adocaj/adaptive-lamarckian-index-maintenance/README.md

 | Sensory | 107.8x                      |
 | GloVe   | 74.2x                       |

-The `L = 100` ablation study shows that population adaptation, Lamarckian writeback, and the degradation-aware margin each contribute to the final runtime improvement and repeatability: removing any one of them reduces performance on every dataset.
+The `L = 100` ablation study confirms that population adaptation, Lamarckian writeback, and the degradation-aware margin each contribute to the final runtime and to repeatability: removing any one of them degrades performance on every dataset.

 ## Repository contents